 DANCEHOUSE DIARY publishes commentary, essays, memoirs, interviews, poetry, choreographic scores, academic research and at times, drawings and photography.
 Contributions can be made via regular call out outs but also pitched or by invitation.
 Some articles are exclusively commissioned or translated.
 Sometimes we republish existing material.

-The views and opinions expressed in this Dancehouse Diary are those of the authors and do not necessarily reflect the position of Dancehouse.
+The views and opinions expressed in this Dancehouse Diary are those of the authors and do not necessarily reflect the position of Dancehouse or of the editors.